Akronix/mentorship/google-summer-of-code/GSOC-STUDENT-TEMPLATE.md

 ### Project plan

-* Make a user story of an user intending to do a simulation with FLINT.(*)
+* Make an user story of an user intending to do a simulation with FLINT.(*)
 * Study current workflow to create and run a simulation.
 * Do some fixes of usability of current UI extracted from the previous studies.
 * Design the layout for configuration of parameters window.